MicrosoftDocs/mixed-reality/mixed-reality-docs/Labs/ReadDepth.md

 ## Configuring the Device

-After [opening an interface]() to the Kinect for Azure device, you'll need to configure the camera for capturing depth data.
+After [opening an interface]() to the Azure Kinect DK device, you'll need to configure the camera for capturing depth data.
 There's only one item you really need to know about when configuring depth, and that's the `depth_mode`!

 ```C
 k4a_device_configuration_t config = K4A_DEVICE_CONFIG_INIT_DISABLE_ALL;